SymptomsBy Mayo Clinic Staff

 When to see a doctor

 You may not need to see a doctor if you have a mild intolerance to alcohol or something else in alcoholic beverages.
-You may simply need to avoid alcohol, limit how much you drink or avoid certain types of alcoholic beverages that seem to be causing your symptoms.
-However, if you have a serious reaction or you suspect your symptoms could be linked to an allergy or underlying health problem or a medication you're taking, see your doctor.
+You may simply need to avoid alcohol, limit how much you drink or avoid certain types of alcoholic beverages.
+However, if you have a serious reaction or severe pain, see your doctor.
+Also, if your symptoms seem to be linked to an allergy or a medication you're taking, see your doctor.